TrojanPuzzle: Covertly Poisoning Code-Suggestion Models: Defenses

 \section{Defenses}

-In this section, we discuss existing defenses against data poisoning attacks and show that they are not effective, except for when the trigger and payload are known to the defender.
-Note that we do not discuss static-analysis-based defenses that operate on the code that the developer has written, after the potential inclusion of suggestions from a model.
-Furthermore, it is worth noting that an attacker may poison a code-suggestion model to generate code with any chosen characteristic, not necessarily insecure code.
-For example, a code-suggestion model may be poisoned by a cloud-platform company such that it suggests libraries developed for their cloud services instead of libraries from their business rivals.
-It is not clear how static analysis of code can be applied to mitigate such attack scenarios.
-For these reasons, we argue that (additional) defenses for mitigating data poisoning itself are necessary, and we discuss possible approaches below.
+This section overviews existing defenses against our attacks and discusses their limitations.
+We exclude static-analysis-based defenses that operate on the code the developer has written after the potential inclusion of suggestions from a model.
+This exclusion is because an attacker can poison a code-suggestion model to generate code with any chosen characteristic, not necessarily limited to insecure code.
+For example, a cloud-platform company may poison a code-suggestion model to suggest libraries developed for their cloud services instead of libraries from their business rivals.
+It is unclear how static code analysis can effectively mitigate these attack scenarios.
+Considering the potential consequences of data poisoning attacks, we argue that additional defenses specifically designed to mitigate data poisoning itself are necessary.
+Below, we discuss possible approaches for such defenses.
+Then, we will present an evaluation of the fine-pruning defense~\cite{liu2018fine} against our attacks.